 5. Provide more shade

-Many varieties of bamboo, especially temperate species and dwarf varieties prefer a little less sunlight.
+Many varieties of bamboo, especially montane species and dwarf varieties prefer a little less sunlight.
 Chimonobambusas and dwarf bamboos of genus Sasa and genus Pleioblastus, for example, do far better with at least some partial shade.
-Check out our in depth article on Growing bamboo in the shade.
+Check out our in-depth article on Growing bamboo in the shade.

 If you enjoyed these troubleshooting tips for growing healthy bamboo, please consider sharing the blog post or subscribing to our mailing list.
 You might also be interested in some of the following articles: